fbpx

 At this point, you’ve now compiled a substantial set of useful information to help guide your content creation:

 By tying the above concepts together, you can develop a series of content buckets to categorize the content you want to publish.
-These buckets will bring organization, focus, and clarity to your content endevors on social media.
+These buckets will bring organization, focus, and clarity to your content endeavors on social media.

 Brand voice

 Maintaining a consistent voice across social posts and channels is the key to establishing a brand identity.
-So, ask yourself, if your brand was a person, how would it sound?
+So, ask yourself: if your brand was a person, how would it sound?
 Would it be bold, quirky, playful, inspirational, dramatic, thoughtful, professional?
 And you don’t have to select just one tone.
 You can compile a collection of adjectives to paint a more holistic picture.

 Scheduling